 Member since 2007

-Jill Gabbe is a senior adviser in the areas of health and higher education to Finn Partners, the sixth largest independent public relations firm, based in New York City.
+Jill S. Gabbe is a senior adviser in the areas of health and higher education to Finn Partners, the sixth largest global independent public relations firm, based in New York City.
 She is also an executive producer of CITIZENARTS, a creator of programming in the form of entertaining educational documentaries, theatrical works and books.
-Prior, she was partner/chief creative officer of gabbegroup, a public relations and marketing firm, overseeing award-winning programs and campaigns for leading institutions and household brand names.
-A member of the Arthur W. Page Society, the leading organization for senior communications professionals, Gabbe has guest lectured at corporations and universities.
-She earned a BA from Suffolk University in 1973, and an MA from Villanova University in 1974.
+Prior, she was partner/chief creative officer of gabbegroup, a public relations and marketing firm, overseeing award-winning programs and campaigns for leading corporations and institutions.
+A member of the Arthur W. Page Society, the premier organization for senior communications professionals, Gabbe has guest lectured at numerous corporations and universities.
+Active in the New York theatre world, Jill is the former long-time chair of the renowned off-Broadway Vineyard Theatre.
+Jill earned a BA from Suffolk University in 1973, and an MA from Villanova University in 1974.

 Patricia J. "Trish" Gannon